Stan's Story: Getting There Hasn't Been EasySkip to the navigation

 But now the 58-year-old Vietnam veteran says he wakes up with a zest for life he hasn't felt since he was a kid.

 He's gotten sober.
-He kicked addictions to morphine and methadone, which were prescribed to him for pain.
+He kicked problems with morphine and methadone, which were prescribed to him for pain.
 And he's coming off the antidepressant medicines he's been taking for more than 30 years.

 Getting there hasn't been easy.